Wakie87/Wakie87.github.io/index.md

 Paste the request address you just created.
 Once pasted the Label should automatically say MN1 so you know the coins are going back to your wallet and not to someone else.
 For a precaution you can double check the first and last few characters on the send address and receive address.

 ### Step 4
-Once you have 15 conformations (check by mousing over payment in transaction window)  go back to debug window type:
+Once you have 15 conformations (check by mousing over payment in transaction window)  go back to the debug/console window and type:
 ```
 masternode outputs
 ```
-in the console and press enter.
+and press enter.

 Copy the Masternode outputs to your notepad so we can correctly format it for later use.